haresfaiez/haresfaiez.github.io/_drafts/how-virtual-dom-works.md

     * Reorder the new tree
 	  Some nodes have a key(a unique identifier), the element that have a key and that exists in the initial and the result tree must stay the same.
 We move them, and we don't recreate them.
-	  The children diff algorithm, starts by transforming the new tree into a new data structure containing a new organization and how to get from there to the orginal organization:
+	  The children diff module, starts by transforming the new tree into a new data structure containing a new organization and how to get from there to the orginal organization:
 	    {new element with the indexes of  keyed elements follows the initial tree, {moves to tranform the left-side tree into the result tree}}
 	  So that diff are run for elements with teh same keys (as we use two arrays for trees) than, in the patch, we reorder the trees.